 - My plan is very specific.
 There are days when I don’t take a trade.

-- The most important part of my trading is to get a good entry price.
+- One of the most important of a strategy is to get good entry price.

 - My best entry is as close as possible to where trade idea is wrong.